OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

     if(session.isSecure()) {
         session.addMessageHandler(new AuthenticationMessageHandler(session.getBasicRemote()));
     }else{
-        LOG.info("[AuthenticationEndpoint] Session {} do not use a secure channel so no message handler was affected for processing and session was explicitly closed !", session.getId());
+        LOG.info("[AuthenticationEndpoint] Session {} do not use a secure channel so no message handler " + "was affected for processing and session was explicitly closed !", session.getId());
         try{
             session.close(new CloseReason(CloseReason.CloseCodes.CANNOT_ACCEPT,"Insecure channel used !"));
         }catch(IOException e){